ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 The vSAN option offers customized configurations, with various options for disk type, size, and quantity:
 * Disk quantity - 2, 4, 6, 8, or 10
-* Storage disk - 960 GB SSD SED, 1.9 TB SSD SED, 3.8 TB SSD SED, or 7.68 TB SSD SED
+* Storage disk - 960 GB SSD, 1.9 TB SSD, 3.8 TB SSD, or 7.68 TB SSD (SSD SED disks are supported for Skylake servers.)

    In addition, two cache disks of 960 GB are also ordered per host.